-This course is designed to provide the iCAM user with an understanding of the hardware, software and measurement application to ensure proper system setup and basic operation.
+This seminar is designed to provide the iCAM user with an understanding of the hardware, software and measurement application to ensure proper system setup and basic operation.

 Who should attend

 Radiation protection, chemistry and operations personnel who are somewhat familiar with the concept and purpose of facility continuous air monitors and are familiar with the generic fundamentals of this equipment.
-This course can be used as a refresher course for experienced plant personnel or it can be used as an introductory course for new plant personnel.
+This seminar can be used as a refresher seminar for experienced plant personnel or it can be used as an introductory seminar for new plant personnel.

 How you will benefit